 France launches Sahel coalition to fight rising jihadi violence

-DAKAR/PARIS, June 12 (Reuters) - France launched a coalition of West African and European allies on Friday to fight jihadi militants in the Sahel region, hoping more political cooperation and special forces troops would boost a military effort that has so far failed to stifle violence.
+NIAMEY/PARIS, June 12 (Reuters) - France launched a coalition of West African and European allies on Friday to fight jihadi militants in the Sahel region, hoping more political cooperation and special forces would boost a military effort that has so far failed to stifle violence.

-Paris was due to host virtual meetings of 45 defence and foreign ministers to launch the revamped coalition, which was first announced at a summit in January.

-France has deployed thousands of soldiers in the arid region south of the Sahara desert since 2013, and now has 5,100 troops there aiming to combat Islamist insurgencies.
-But violence by groups linked to al Qaeda and Islamic State has risen and the security situation deteriorated last year.
+Former colonial power France has deployed thousands of soldiers in the arid region south of the Sahara desert since 2013, and now has 5,100 troops there.
+But violence by groups linked to al Qaeda and Islamic State has been on the rise.

+The coalition, first announced at a January summit after a series of attacks killing over 200 soldiers, was ratified during virtual meetings of more than 40 defence and foreign ministers.

+"We can now hope that the setbacks suffered by our armies during the second half of 2019 and the difficulties implementing our development projects are behind us," said Niger's Foreign Minister Kalla Ankourao.

+The new structure brings the so-called G5 Sahel states of Mali, Burkina Faso, Chad, Niger and Mauritania, plus French forces and any future troops under a single command, and also coordinates development, governance and humanitarian work.

-Paris has long said it wants more support from other European countries and cooperation between states in the region.
+Paris has long sought more support from other European countries and cooperation between Sahel states.

-Meanwhile, reported rights abuses including suspected extrajudicial killings of civilians by national armies have drawn condemnation.
+Meanwhile, suspected extrajudicial killings of civilians by national armies, including allegations that soldiers in Mali killed 43 people in two villages last week, have drawn condemnation.

 "If there are exactions against civilians, you cannot expect their collaboration," Drissa Traore, a Malian human rights activist, told a news conference on Thursday.

+Le Drian urged accountability while Mali's Foreign Minister Tiébilé Dramé said recent allegations would go to tribunals.

+Despite such promises in the past, no charges against security forces have been announced in recent years.

-(Reporting by Aaron Ross in Dakar, Bate Felix and John Irish Paris Writing by Bate Felix Editing by Peter Graff)
+(Reporting by Boureima Balima in Niamey, Thiam Ndiaga in Ouagadougou, Aaron Ross in Dakar, Bate Felix and John Irish Paris Writing by Bate Felix and Aaron Ross Editing by Peter Graff and Andrew Cawthorne)

 ((bate.felix@thomsonreuters.com; +33 1 49 49 55 70 Twitter: @BateFelix;))